Mc-Zen/quill/src/quill.typ

 ///            This setting basically just changes the size of the bounding box
 ///            for the circuit and can be used to increase it when labels or
 ///            annotations extend beyond the actual circuit.
-/// - ..content (array): Items, gates and circuit commands (see description).
+/// - ..children (array): Items, gates and circuit commands (see description).
 #let quantum-circuit(
   wire: .7pt + black,
   row-spacing: 12pt,